 - Value 84

-The overall Customer Satisfaction measurement is 89 per cent, the same as for the last two years.
+The overall Customer Satisfaction measurement is 90 per cent (rounded up).
+Despite rapid expansion of the company during the last year, the overall Customer Satisfaction measurement has gone up by 0.16 per cent.
 It is again an extremely high figure and reflects the importance that all staff place on satisfying the requirements of customers.
-The figures are rounded to the nearest whole number.
-As they have been so high for the last three years, steady at 89 per cent, it is difficult to assess if progress is being made.
-So we decided to look at the figures before rounding.
-They read as follows:
+The exact figures for the last four years are as follows:

 - 2000 – 88.53%